Human Research Protection Program Office

 - Training –The HRPPO offers both required and optional training opportunities in a multitude of formats.

-- Quality Assurance – The HRPPO QA Program works closely with the Education, Compliance, and Privacy Programs at UTSW and its affiliates to identify educational opportunities, implement best practices, and institute systemic improvement.
+- Quality Assurance/Reportable Event Review – The HRPPO QA Program works closely with the Education, Compliance, and Privacy Programs at UTSW and its affiliates to identify educational opportunities, implement best practices, and institute systemic improvement.

-The UTSW IRB routinely reviews and approves research involving human subjects that is conducted at UT Southwestern and/or several affiliated partner hospitals.
+UT Southwestern IRBs routinely review research involving human subjects which is conducted at UT Southwestern and/or several affiliated partner hospitals.
 UTSW has standing partnerships with Children’s Health℠, Parkland Health & Hospital System, Texas Health Resources, and Texas Scottish Rite Hospital

 The HRPPO monitors the submission volume and turnaround times routinely.
 See the most current HRPPO metrics.

 Great news!
-In an effort to enhance transparency, the Human Research Protection Program (HRPP) along with the Office of Clinical Trial Management (OCTM), Clinical Research Services (CRS) and Academic Information Systems (AIS) are rolling out “Greenlight” for new studies approved on or after December 10, 2019.
+In an effort to enhance transparency, the Human Research Protection Program (HRPP) along with the Office of Clinical Trial Management (OCTM), Clinical Research Services (CRS) and Academic Information Systems (AIS) have rolled out “Greenlight” for new studies approved on or after December 10, 2019.

 Greenlight is a new interface between Velos and eIRB that increases transparency (in a single system) of the status of required approvals for the activation of new research studies.
 Using a dashboard in eIRB, you will now be able to track approvals necessary to activate a study at the University of Texas Southwestern (UTSW) and its affiliates*.